gmhumber/Linked-List-Library/README.md

 `toArray()`: Returns an array of all node values in the order of the nodes from head to tail.
 Returns an empty array if the list is empty.

 `insertNode(index, value)`: Inserts a node with the specified value into the list at the specified index.
 If the list is empty, the new node will be created as the head node.
 An index value of -1 will add the new node to the tail.
 Returns `undefined` if the specified index is out of bounds.
+Returns the newly created node if successful.

 `removeNode(index)`: Removes the node at the specified index.
 Use an index value of -1 to remove the tail node.
 Returns `undefined` if the specified index is out of bounds.
+Returns the deleted node if successful.